deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "You don’t think we belong here?"
 Julian asked.
 He gestured around at the idyllic darkness around them, and Allison sighed.

 *"Right* here?” she asked.
 "Maybe.
-A fire, a little place in the woods, a cold beer...
-Throw in some weed and it’d be perfect.
+A fire, a little place in the woods, a cold beer...Throw in some weed and it’d be perfect.
 But what about the rest of Earth?
 All the… the politics and the bullshit and the assholes who don’t see a *person,* they just see a, a…”

 "An asset."
 Julian suggested.